ashwinsingh7/Omdena-Smart-Agri-Using-AI-in-Kano-Nigeria/README.md

 To collect, clean, analyse, and extract meaningful insights from climate and agricultural data to help local farmers make informed decisions, thereby improving crop yield and resource management.

-Based on expert recommendations, the primary focus is on developing an **AI-powered weather prediction system** due to its significant impact on farming operations.
+Based on expert recommendations, the primary focus is on developing a **data-driven weather analysis system** due to its significant impact on farming operations.
 This is further discussed below:

-### 1. Prioritising Weather Prediction Over Other Challenges
+### 1. Prioritising Weather Analysis Over Other Challenges

 - Most impactful solution: Affects all aspects of farming, including planting, irrigation, and fertilizer application.
 - Direct impact on crop survival: Unpredictable weather has led to a 25% increase in crop failures over five years.